SlangingCode/mastering-flask/README.md

 # mastering-flask
-Course work from Mastering Flask by Packt Publishing
+Course work from Mastering Flask from Packt Publishing